udl-ai/udlai/README.md

 # UDL.AI Python API

-`udlai` is a way of interacting with the UDL.AI platform for location intelligence using a conveninent Python API.
+`udlai` is a way of interacting with the UDL.AI platform for location intelligence using a convenient Python API.

 Note, that to use the `udlai`, you will need to obtain an access token.
 See [udl.ai](https://udl.ai) for details.